eccelerators/livt-math/CONTEXT.md

 ```

 This is the primary tool for reducing latency in performance-critical functions.
-For example, an AES round that processes 16 bytes sequentially takes 16+ cycles;
+For example, a transform that processes 16 bytes sequentially can take 16+
-wrapping all 16 byte operations in a single `state {}` reduces that to 1 cycle
+cycles; wrapping the byte operations in a single `state {}` can reduce that to
-at the cost of a larger combinational path.
+one cycle at the cost of a larger combinational path.

 ### Combinational Processes and Zero-Latency Outputs